Viscosity and surface tension, are dependent on molecular interactions.

 Surface tension is the amount of energy required to increase the surface of the liquid by unit area.
 In other words, it is also the property of the liquid surface that resists force.
 Intuitively, it keeps a barrier between foreign materials and liquid as well as this is the force that holds the liquid molecules bind together.

-For example, if we add soap to the water, its surface tension decreases, thereby the liquid with soap easily mixes with dirt on hand and thus cleans it.
+For example, if we add soap to the water, it is surface tension decreases, thereby the liquid with soap easily mixes with dirt on hand and thus cleans it.
 It is also the property of the liquid surface that resists force.

 Intuitively, it keeps a barrier between foreign materials and the liquid.
 This is the force that holds the liquid molecules bonded together.

-If we add soap to the water, its surface tension decreases, thereby the liquid with soap easily mixes with dirt on hand and thus cleans it.
+If we add soap to the water, it is surface tension decreases, thereby the liquid with soap easily mixes with dirt on hand and thus cleans it.